-The Prius Plug-In is the second-best selling car with a plug, after the Chevy Volt.
-It's a little off the pace technologically these days, but should at least suit drivers trading up from a regular Prius.
+The Prius Plug-In is a little off the pace technologically these days, but its similarity to the regular, familiar hybrid means it's ideal for drivers trading up from a regular Prius.
 The short all-electric range is disappointing to some, though.

 2013 Ford C-MAX Energi - $33,745

 7.6 kWh battery, 21 miles (EPA), 100 MPGe, 88 kW motor (195-hp combined)